Trying to figure out everything you need for your new puppy? The first thing you need is this list!

 When you need to bring your puppy somewhere, for example, the vet, placing her in a carrier can help her feel secure and keep her calm and safe.
 Your puppy’s carrier should be big enough to hold her comfortably, without being big enough for her to walk around inside of it.
 You can place a blanket inside of the carrier to help keep her warm, and to prevent her from slipping and sliding when the carrier is on the move.

 When you consider a checklist for your puppy, don’t forget about the things that you’ll need on hand to handle the aftermath of having a pup in your home.
 Puppies tend to make a mess, especially when it comes to potty training, and accidents are pretty much inevitable.
-Grab a powerful, enzyme cleaner like Zymtastic to specifically target unwanted pet odors.
+Grab a powerful, enzyme cleaner to specifically target unwanted pet odors.
 Avoid cleaners that contain ammonia as the scent can be confusing for pups, it resembles the smell of urine to dogs and they end up going potty in the same spot.

 What Should You Do Before Bringing a New Puppy Home?